chef/automate/components/docs-chef-io/content/automate/ha_deploy_methods.md

 AWS is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings.
 AWS services can offer an organization tools such as compute power, database storage and content delivery services.
 Learn more @ <https://aws.amazon.com/what-is-cloud-computing/>.

 In AWS deployment, the entire Chef Automate HA infrastructure is built into the AWS cloud.
 If you choose AWS as a reference architecture, a standard **Terraform** script handles AWS deployment.
-This deployment terraform script first sets up all the prerequisites like creating a VPC, EC2, load balancer, security groups, subnets.
-Then, ensures the **VPCID** is provided for security purposes, and the **cidr** block is created manually based on respective **VPC**.
+This deployment terraform script first sets up all the prerequisites like creating a EC2, load balancer, security groups, subnets.
+Then, ensure the existing **VPCID** is provided for security purposes, and the **cidr** block is created manually based on respective **VPC**.

 Its a standard cloud services.